bolajiayeni/weather-app/README.md

 # weather app
- A weather app written with HTML, CSS and JS using the metaweather API.
+ A weather app written with HTML, CSS and JS using the weather API.